B0LT0N/Getting-and-cleaning-data-project/README.md

 5.-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

--FinalData.txt is the exported final data after perfoming the R script run_analysis.R
+* FinalData.txt is the exported final data after perfoming the R script run_analysis.R